pmaggio15/skinstric-ai-platform/README.md

-# Skinstric — AI Skin Analysis Platform
+# Skinstric — AI Skin Analysis Frontend Demo

-Production grade AI skin analysis platform built from the ground up with a focus on clean architecture, performance optimization, and polished user experience.
+Production style frontend demo for an AI skin analysis platform, built with a focus on clean architecture, performance optimization, and polished user experience.

 **Note:** This repository demonstrates the frontend architecture and user experience of the Skinstric platform.
-The production skin-analysis models and backend services are private and not included.
+The production skin analysis models and backend services are private and not included.

 🔗 **Live Demo:** [skinstric-red.vercel.app](https://skinstric-red.vercel.app/)